ssreekanth2000/project_1/report.md

 **Coke usage**

-Now lets move on to something harder and see how many people in the dataset have used coke.
+Now lets move on to something harder(more dangerous and intense) and see how many people in the dataset have used coke.
 Again we shall see both the absolute and percentage numbers which shall help us compare to national statistics.

-No of people in the dataset who have used coke = 6745
+Number of people in the dataset who have used coke = 6745

 Percent of users surveyed = 11.98 %

-This lines up with the 38 million people in the US estimated to have tried cocaine at some point in their life.
+This lines up with the 38 million people(12%) in the US estimated to have tried cocaine at some point in their life.

 For the people who have used Coke, lets look at the age they have started do so in a histogram.
 Again this shall help us understand when and how coke use starts.